'Germ-fest' party preceded deadly nursing home outbreak

 That was just three days before last Saturday’s announcement that a Life Care health care worker in her 40s and a resident in her 70s had been diagnosed with the new virus.
 The news would be followed over the next few days by the first resident deaths: two men in their 70s, a woman in her 70s and a woman in her 80s.

-Of the 14 deaths across the nation as of Friday, at least nine have been linked to the Seattle-area nursing home.
+Of the 14 deaths across the nation as of Friday, at least nine have been linked to the Seattle-area nursing home, along with at least a dozen other infections.

 As disease detectives try to solve the mystery of how exactly the coronavirus got inside Life Care, they are also questioning whether the 190-bed home that had been fined before over its handling of infections was as vigilant as it could have been in protecting its vulnerable patients against an outbreak that had already killed thousands in China and around the world.